JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 PACF:
 There was a moderate spike at lag 1, outside the confidence bounds.
 Most subsequent lags are within the confidence bounds.
 This suggests a short term autoregressive pattern.
 This means each electricity price was influenced by its immediate predecessor.

 The decay after the first lag also supports that the first order differencing has stabilized the series, leaving behind no long range autocorrelation.

-Since this resembles an AR(1) structure still, when I fitted the ARIMA model I included an AR(1) component to model the autoregressive behavior.
+Since this still resembled an AR(1) structure, when I fitted the ARIMA model I included an AR(1) component to model the autoregressive behavior.

 # Stationarity Diagnostics: ADF, KPSS & Phillips–Perron